 There are hundreds of different things that could be causing your spondy pain to increase, flare up, or hurt during each jog or run.

 One exercise or stretch will more than likely not provide you with long term relief of comfort.
+It will more than likely take a collective effort of progressive exercises attacking specific weaknesses to accomplish the goal of moving and feeling better.
 The sooner this is realized the sooner you can start to move and feel better.

 If you would like to learn more about how movement relates to your spondy and how to go about getting help, make sure to check out our Step-By-Step Spondy Improvement Path.